How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Marrakesh Free Walking Tours

-In Marrakesh, we took the Walking Tour With Mustapha and really enjoyed it.
+In Marrakesh, we took the Walking Tour With Mustapha and enjoyed it.

 Traditional Moroccan restaurant kitchen with tagines lined up.